AnurAK1/AI0-Machine-Learning/README.md

 #### 🤖Machine learning Modeling
 Training various algorithms, including Linear Regression and Decision Trees, to identify the optimal model for car price predictions.
-##### Fine-Tuning and Re-Tuning
-Ensuring the best performance of our models involves:

-##### Fine-Tuning: Adjusting hyperparameters to enhance model accuracy.
+##### Fine-Tuning: Ensuring the best performance of our models involves Adjusting hyperparameters to enhance model accuracy.
-##### Re-Tuning: Continuously optimizing the model based on new data and performance metrics.